 The Beans in Your Red Beans and Coconut Milk Rice

-The rice in this dish is delicious because it’s cooked with the coconut milk, but it’s made even more tasty by the addition of Red Beans!
+The rice in this dish is delicious because it’s cooked with coconut milk, but it’s made even more tasty by the addition of Red Beans!
 The red beans add some protein and fiber to the dish, making it more filling and healthy to eat.

 This recipe calls for dried red beans, and the instructions walk you through the steps of softening up the beans to add into the rice dish.